 The commuter experience is unique in that most commuter students are integrating their Emmanuel studies into an already fast-paced life.
 In this way students are able to learn what it means to live a balanced life, to connect when it is not always convenient, and to intentionally interact in community.
 In order to meet the needs of commuter students we have provided block scheduling, a Blessing Food Cupboard (connect with Student Council), and microwaves and a fridge in the Campus Center and lounge space.
 Commuter students can also purchase tickets for meals through the Business Office.

 Throughout the academic year, Emmanuel offers students a wide selection of options in its Food Services Department.
 All residence students are required to be on the Emmanuel meal plan that entitles students to eat meals at the Campus Centre Monday through Friday.
 Residence students are responsible to provide their own meals during weekends, holidays and reading weeks.
 Commuter students, staff and faculty can purchase meal tickets through the Business Office.
-As well, individual items of food can be purchased at the Wildcat Café.
+As well, individual items of food can be purchased at the Grove Cafe.

 Monday, Tuesday, Thursday, Friday